 The lecture will introduce the students to the basic concept of microscopic techniques starting from the fundamental principles of microscopy (components, basic optical theory).
 Further, the lecture will cover variations in optical microscopy (widefield, confocal, brightfield vs. darkfield, fluorescence microscopy, high-resolution microscopy) and the principle of force microscopy (AFM).
 The main focus will be electron microscopy with a general introduction to SEM and TEM and an in-depth lecture about SEM and EDX, which will be deepened with an additional 4 hours of practical hands-on sessions.

-- History of Microscopy – basic optics and components of a microscope
+- Foundations of Microscopy – basic optics, history and components of a microscope (2h).

 The final part of the course is a practical training in small groups (3 students) where handling of the microscope, mounting samples, adjusting the image etc. will be shown and tested.

-For passing the course the students should perform measurements on a test sample and write a short report showing the ability to take images and analyse the information from these.
+In lieu of a traditional exam, students should perform measurements on a test sample and write a short report demonstrating their ability to take images and analyse the information from them.

 Recommended reading and links